dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 Many macros that take a “body” argument expand into a call to an advertised function that takes a functional argument.
 This functional argument will execute the supplied body.
-For a macro named *with-* *environment*, the function is generally named *do-with-* *environment*.
-For example, *with-drawing-options* might be defined as follows:
+For a macro named ``with-environment``, the function is generally named ``do-with-environment``.
+For example, ``with-drawing-options`` might be defined as follows:

 .. code-block:: dylan